 Additionally, FullNodes are an external validation resource for finalized transaction history.
 They receive transactions from upstream nodes and then re-execute them locally (the same way a validator node executes transactions).
 FullNodes store the results of the re-execution to local storage.
 In doing so, they will notice and can provide evidence if there is any attempt to rewrite history.
 This helps to ensure that the validator nodes are not colluding on arbitrary transaction execution.

-A public FullNode uses the same software as a validator node and connects directly to one or more validator nodes to submit transactions and synchronize to the statestate - A state in the Diem protocol is a snapshot of the distributed database.
-A transaction modifies the database and produces a new and updated state. of the Diem Blockchain.
+A public FullNode uses the same software as a validator node and connects directly to one or more validator nodes to submit transactions and synchronize to the state of the Diem Blockchain.